0xPolygon/polygon-docs/docs/cdk/erigon/index.md

 ## CDK erigon

-The CDK implementation of Erigon, available at [0xPolygonHermez/cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon), is a specialized adaptation that provides a framework for creating and managing blockchain networks with customized consensus algorithms, transaction handling, and state management tailored to specific use cases.
+The CDK implementation of Erigon, available at [0xPolygonHermez/cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon), is a specialized adaptation that provides a framework for creating and managing zkEVM networks with that run using the zkEVM protocol.

-### Differences from the standard Erion
+### Differences from the standard erigon

-- Custom consensus mechanisms: The CDK implementation allows for the integration of custom consensus protocols, enhancing the flexibility and adaptability of the blockchain.
+- zkEVM consensus mechanisms: The CDK implementation integrates with zkEVM consensus protocols.

 - Optimized for layer 2 solutions: This adaptation is optimized for layer 2 scaling solutions which focus on high throughput and reduced transaction costs.